-FDA worked with the White House Office of National Drug Control Policy (ONDCP) to develop the first consumer guidance for proper disposal of prescription drugs.
-Issued by ONDCP in February 2007 and updated in October 2009, the federal guidelines are summarized here:
+FDA and the White House Office of National Drug Control Policy developed federal guidelines that are summarized here:

 - Take advantage of community drug take-back programs that allow the public to bring unused drugs to a central location for proper disposal.
 Call your city or county government's household trash and recycling service (see blue pages in phone book) to see if a take-back program is available in your community.
-The Drug Enforcement Administration, working with state and local law enforcement agencies, is sponsoring National Prescription Drug Take Back Days throughout the United States.
+The U.S. Drug Enforcement Administration, working with state and local law enforcement agencies, periodically sponsors National Prescription Drug Take-Back Days.

-FDA's Deputy Director of the Office of Compliance Ilisa Bernstein, Pharm.D., J.D., offers some additional tips:
+Ilisa Bernstein, Pharm.D., J.D., FDA's Deputy Director of the Office of Compliance, offers some additional tips:

 - Before throwing out a medicine container, scratch out all identifying information on the prescription label to make it unreadable.
 This will help protect your identity and the privacy of your personal health information.

-- Do not give medications to friends.
-Doctors prescribe drugs based on a person's specific symptoms and medical history.
-A drug that works for you could be dangerous for someone else.
+- Do not give your medicine to friends.
+Doctors prescribe medicines based on a person's specific symptoms and medical history.
+A medicine that works for you could be dangerous for someone else.

 - When in doubt about proper disposal, talk to your pharmacist.